Remote work study: Our findings and tips

 That’s why it’s better to over-communicate, especially in the beginning.
 Focus on written communication, include everyone involved, and explain things that might seem obvious.
-That doesn’t mean you have to write long emails, but rather aim to communicate everything in a direct, succinct way.
-Get feedback from your team and managers and learn how much information they need to work smoothly.

 We also asked our employees if “an encouraging way of controlling co-workers at work” should be introduced.
 47% disagreed with it, 22% mostly disagreed and 20% would like this kind of control.